Ivanello/deepchar.github.io/README.md

 ### What is transliteration?

-About half of the billions of internet users speak languages written in non-Latin alphabets, like Russian, Arabic, Chinese, Greek and Armenian.
+About half of the billions of internet users speak languages written in non-Latin alphabets, like Russian, Arabic, Hebrew, Chinese, Greek, Armenian and Hindi.
 Very often, they haphazardly use the Latin alphabet to write those languages.

 `Привет`: `Privet`, `Privyet`, `Priwjet`, ...
 `كيف حالك`: `kayf halk`, `keyf 7alek`, ...